Betoken/Whitepaper/BetokenWhitepaper.md

 #### 1.4.6 Interoperability

 Supporting cross-chain crypto-asset investment will be a major opportunity for Betoken.
-Solutions are emerging to handle this issue in the near future (Polkadot, Cosmos, KyberNetwork).
+Solutions are emerging to handle this issue in the near future (Polkadot, Cosmos, Kyber Network).

 ## 2. Implementation Details

-### 2.1 Kairo's Initial Distribution
+### 2.1 Kairo's Distribution

-[*Under construction...stay tuned!*]
+#### 2.1.1 Initial Distribution

+We plan to use what we call **Initial Account Offering (IAO)** to handle Kairo's initial distribution.

+Betoken's IAO has the following properties:

+* Instead of releasing Kairo as a normal ERC20 token that can be freely traded, we will make Kairo a **non-transferrable** token that still uses the ERC20 standard.
+This way, Kairo will be more like experience points in a game and less like a speculative security, *which will ensure that only actual users of Betoken will have Kairo.*
+* Instead of letting buyers purchase any amount of tokens they want, we will use a scheme that's more similar to getting a Netflix account: each person can purchase a Betoken manager account that's loaded with Kairos, and the amount of Kairo they initially have depends on how much they paid.
+There will be three price tiers: \$10, \$50, and \$100.
+Unlike a Netflix subscription, you only have to pay once in your account's lifetime. *This setup decreases whales' incentive to manipulate Kairo, and ensures that most managers will start on a level playing field.*
+* A referral program will be available, where anyone who refers others and anyone who is referred by someone else will get some bonus Kairo (ex.
+5% of the new account's price). *This will help Betoken to acquire the critical amount of managers needed to display it's effectiveness.*

+#### 2.1.2 Continuous Distribution

+After the IAO, new manager accounts will still be created in the same fashion, except at a slightly higher price.
+This ensures that anyone, regardless of whether they participated in the IAO, will be able to join Betoken as a manager.
+In addition, the Kairo inflation caused by onboarding new managers can help decrease the amount of commission inactive managers receive, improving the effectiveness of Betoken's Incentivized Meritocracy.

 ### 2.2 Cycle Phases